 What Are Ways To Lower Phosphate In An Aquarium?

-There are three main ways to help lower the Phosphate level in your aquarium:
+There are four main ways to help lower the Phosphate level in your aquarium:

 1. Water Changes & Vacuuming of Sand Bed (Detritus Removal)